googlefonts/how-to-hint-variable-fonts/README.md

 2. Ensure hinted glyph is at least two pixels in height at all sizes for all variations.

-The Autohinter has no special stragety for hinting accented glyphs.
+The Autohinter has no special strategy for hinting accented glyphs.
 By locking the top and bottom of the accent to the grid, the autohinter code can cause accents to collapse to one pixel in height.
 A one pixel high Acute accent, may be mistaken for a dot accent.

 To ensure the best readable solution, accents that need it, should be hinted to be a minimum of two pixels in height for all sizes.